Shreyas-Bandekar/Artifex-AI-Image-Generation-App/README.md

-# 🧠 PixelMind – AI Image Generation App (MERN Stack)
+# 🧠 Artifex – AI Image Generation App (MERN Stack)

-PixelMind is a full-stack AI-powered image generation app built using the MERN stack (MongoDB, Express, React, Node.js) and integrated with a machine learning API to generate unique images from user prompts.
+Artifex is a full-stack AI-powered image generation app built using the MERN stack (MongoDB, Express, React, Node.js) and integrated with a machine learning API to generate unique images from user prompts.

 ---